Zein Academy International Talent Programme

 Interested?
 Read on to find out more...

-Candidates that will succeed in the personal interviews will be invited to a Trial Day at one of our locations between Monday, 25 March 2019 - Friday, 29 March 2019.
-Based on the outcome of the trial days, a final selection of candidates, who will be offered a place on the ITP, will be made at the start of April.
+Candidates that will succeed in the personal interviews will be invited to a Trial Day at one of our locations between Wednesday 18 September 2019 - Friday 20 September 2019.
+Based on the outcome of the trial days, a final selection of candidates, who will be offered a place on the ITP, will be made by the end of September.

 Successful candidates will follow a Zein in-house training scheme alongside the Dutch ‘EVC’ process.
 This combination allows you to effectively back up your own qualifications with experience and training that will allow you to work in international childcare at Zein.
 By entering the EVC procedure through this programme, you will also be allowed to skip the Dutch language element of the EVC process.